 Example: Instead of biting my tongue while you complain (again!) about your life, I will tell you to, “get a life”.
 There are people with real problems, like me.
 I have been shopping for weeks to find boot cut cords and every damn store has skinny cords.
 Skinny cords are great for teenagers and super models.
 I will however, restrain my urge to surrender to fashion because I am not going to be a “what not to wear” commercial.

-Example: Children pumped on sugar, wreaking havoc in restaurants well after their designated bedtime, are like fingernails on a chalkboard.
+Example: The children, pumped on sugar wreaking havoc in restaurants well after their designated bedtime, are like fingernails on a chalkboard.
 I ask you, what kind of parenting is that?
 Note: I am also qualified to criticize on this subject having two children of my own.
-I cannot drink enough to mellow out and then be expected to walk let alone drive to make this experience tolerable when your babies hop around like caffeinated fleas.
+I cannot drink enough to mellow out and then be expected to walk let alone drive to make this experience tolerable.
+Your babies hop around like caffeinated fleas.
+Please!
 Maybe your munchkins can keep someone’s dog company AT THEIR HOUSE and it will be a Win-Win situation for all of us.

 Example: Why are there so few brown skinned baby dolls for sale?
 It never occurred to me prior to Saturday, when I needed a gift for an inner city toy drive, that most of the baby dolls don’t look like the children this organization serves.
 This is not right!!!!
 I see more diversity in TV commercials and sitcoms but why not on the toy shelf?
 I may not be able to influence the toy industry but I hope you will join me in being sensitive when you choose your holiday toy donation.
 I ended up with a remote control car which I hope appeals to all young boys.